RossBrunton/orc-apps/ImageProcessing/src/image/analysis/connected_components/Replace.md

 ## Notes ##
 * The main intention for this actor is that Gin and Equiv are connected to the appropriate values of a Label actor.
+* If there are more than 500 buckets, or 1000 entries in a single bucket, this will fail and print an error.